openinfradev/decapod-base-yaml/README.md

 Note: `DECAPOD (DEClarative APplication Orchestration & Delivery)` is a pilot project leveraging Kustomize, Helm Operator, Argo Workflow to deploy applications on Kubernetes.

-# decapod-yaml
+# decapod-base-yaml
-`decapod-yaml` helps templating Kubernetes yaml files according to your environment.
+`decapod-base-yaml` helps templating Kubernetes yaml files according to your environment.
 Currently, it provides `LMA` and `OpenStack` templates.

 Prerequisite